 There are approximately 3 million off-site facility records in TRI.
 However, many of these facility records actually represent the same facility; they are just reported in slightly different ways by the facilities transferring chemicals to them.
 In addition, approximately 1 million records are blank or not viable records.
 In order to make the geocoding process more efficient, it is necessary to first collapse the list of all reported off-site facilities into possible unique facilities.
 The first collapsing procedure removes all records that are not viable along with all of the records that are exact duplicates.
-This first stage collapses the off-site facility records from approximately 3 million to approximately 300,000.
+This first stage collapses the off-site facility records from approximately 4.4 million to approximately 330,000.

 Further collapsing, using algorithms in SAS to match addresses where the content is the same but the form is different (i.e., St. instead of Street), can bring the count down to approximately fifty thousand.
-However, the risk with this second collapse is in matching records that aren't exactly the same, and also in picking one address form to represent that facility, where another form might be better for geocoding purposes.
-Therefore, to decrease potential error in geocoding unique facilities, the almost 300,000 facility address records were sent to the geocoding service.
+However, the risk with this second collapse is in matching records that are not exactly the same, and also in picking one address form to represent that off-site facility, where another form might be better for geocoding purposes.
+Therefore, to decrease potential error in geocoding unique facilities, the 330,000 off-site facility address records were sent to the geocoding service.